Skip to content

 5. Archive digital files + incentive

 Inform clients that all of the year’s files will be archived, subject to an archival fee in the future.
 Pair the potential archival fee with an incentive of savings if purchasing from past sessions by a certain date.
-By doing this, you will be incentivizing your clients to tack on additional purchases as a saving, plus allow for more space to be freed up on immediate-access backup drives.
-Not only will you be maximizing profit on sessions that have already happened (less time!!), but by providing this service, your name will be in front of client again.
+By doing this, you will be incentivizing your clients to tack on additional purchases as a saving, plus it will allow for more space to be freed up on immediate-access backup drives.
+Not only will you be maximizing profit on sessions that have already happened (less time!!), but by providing this service, your name will be in front of the client again.
 Repetitive display of your company name furthers recognition and referrals for the future.

 Resources: